CTPSSTAFF/getting-started-with-plotly/GETTING_STARTED.md

 If you've done everyting correctly thus far, you'll see a page displaying the text "Hello, world!"

 Notes:
-1. The __localhost__ in the URL you just enetered refers to the webserver that you just launched on your PC (your "local host".)
+1. The __localhost__ in the URL you just enetered refers to the webserver that you just launched on your PC (your "local host machine".)
 2. The __8888__ is the number of the port on which the webserver is listening for requests.
 3. By default, this webserver (and most webservers, in general\) are configured to render the page named __index.html__ in their "root" directory.